TrevorSLong/Robo-Rick/README.md

 #### Error handling
    * Sends an error if a member tries to use a command they do not have access to       <br />
 ![ErrorHandlingImage](https://raw.githubusercontent.com/TrevorSLong/Robo-Rick/main/Screenshots/errorhandling.png)
-#### 3070/3080 Stock announcement
-   * IMPORTANT: If you use the bot I host you will not be able to use this command
-   * This command essentially lets you broadcast a preset message to two channels with a simple command
 #### Help
    * $help is here!
 Type this to get a less detailed summary of what is above.       <br />
 ![HelpImage](https://raw.githubusercontent.com/TrevorSLong/Robo-Rick/main/Screenshots/help.PNG)